TRAVELING BY BUS, TRAIN, AND FERRY SCHEDULES

 Being the only link to most of the towns and villages, the bus network of Montenegro is comprehensive.
 Podgorica's bus station has departures for every town several times a day.
 Some bus companies operate with coaches and others with minibusses.
 The quality of coaches and minibusses is variable, from the very comfortable new ones to the standard ones with basic facilities.
 Large items of baggage carry an extra charge and are stored in the trunk.

-To get to the furthest point reachable by public transport to villages off the main roads use the local transportation.
+To get to the furthest point reachable by public transport to villages off the main roads, use the local transportation.
 Each town has local bus lines operating to the villages that have any kind of road leading to them.
-If you cannot see the timetable it could be that there isn't one but the locals at the station should know it well.
-If the ticket counter is closed (or there isn't one) it is usual to buy the ticket on the bus.
-If the counter is open buy the ticket there since the bus could be overcrowded.
-Additional care is needed because on some buses they will sell you a ticket even if they don't have any seating space left.
+If you cannot see the timetable, it could be that there isn't one, but the locals at the station should know it well.
+If the ticket counter is closed (or there isn't one), it is usual to buy the ticket on the bus.
+If the counter is open, buy the ticket there since the bus could be overcrowded.
+Additional care is needed because on some buses, they will sell you a ticket even if they don't have any seating space left.

 BUS SCHEDULES AND TIMETABLES IN MONTENEGRO

-BUS SCHEDULES IN KOTOR (UPDATED on April2024)
+BUS SCHEDULES IN KOTOR (UPDATED in April2025)

-BUS SCHEDULES IN BAR (UPDATED on April2024)
+BUS SCHEDULES IN BAR (UPDATED in April2025)

-BUS SCHEDULES IN ULCINJ (UPDATED on April2024)
+BUS SCHEDULES IN ULCINJ (UPDATED in April2025)

 BUS SCHEDULES AND TIMETABLES IN TIRANA, MOSTAR, TREBINJE, AND DUBROVNIK

-To organize the itinerary you can look at the bus schedules in some of the bus stations close to Montenegro
+You can look at the bus schedules in some of the bus stations close to Montenegro

 TRAVELING BY TRAIN